 Although speech conveys the richest information in human-computer interaction, it is not the preferred input modality for scenarios such as presentation settings, which, as monologues, typically do not assume verbal expressions of interest from the audience.
 To determine the user's current focus of attention and interest, we therefore propose a system that is based on human eye movements.
-As an input modality, eye gaze has the advantage of being an involuntary signal that reflects the user's visual interest [14], and its signal is robust and can be assessed accurately [4].
+As an input modality, eye gaze has the advantage of being an involuntary signal that reflects the user's visual interest [16], and its signal is robust and can be assessed accurately [5].

-Our proposed system can be conceived as reviving the 'self-disclosing display' concept introduced in [19], where eye gaze is utilized as an input modality to recognize and respond to a user's interest.
+As an interactive system, our proposed setup can be conceived as reviving the 'self-disclosing display' concept introduced in [21], where eye gaze is utilized as an input modality to recognize and respond to a user's interest.
 Their system would zoom in to areas of user interest and provide explanations via synthesized speech.
 Our work extends this concept by detecting both user interest and preference between two (visual) alternatives to continue the presentation, and by embodied life-like characters rather than a disembodied voice.

 The remainder of this paper is structured as follows.
 Section 2 discusses related work.
-Section 3 and 4 describe our methods to assess (visual) interest and (visual) preference, respectively.
-Section 5 provides details about the application scenario and the gaze-contingent responses of the agents.
-In Section 6, we report on the main findings of our preliminary study based on a non-interactive version of the agent application.
-Section 7 concludes the paper.
+Section 3 describes our methods to assess (visual) interest and (visual) preference.
+Section 4 provides details about the application scenario and the gaze-contingent responses of the agents.
+In Section 5, we report on the main findings of our preliminary study based on a non-interactive version of the agent application.
+Section 6 discusses and Section 7 concludes the paper.